chris-short/chrisshort.net/content/post/four-favorite-mac-screensavers/index.md

 ## fliqlo

 Welcome <padbury.app> visitor's!
 The Padbury Clock wasn't built by me and modern versions of macOS no longer support the old code.
 Instead, I recommend fliqlo as a modern replacement.
+Since running older code like Padbury Clock is potentially hazardous, I will no longer make a copy of it available (sorry, lawyers).

 ![Fliqlo](https://shortcdn.com/file/chrisshort/fliqlo.webp#center)